dnjegovanovic/StableDiffusion-ULDM/README.md

 - With real backbone and weights available locally:
 - `python scripts/visualize_lpips.py --img0 path/to/a.jpg --img1 path/to/b.jpg`

+With auto-download (internet required):
+- `python scripts/visualize_lpips.py --img0 a.jpg --img1 b.jpg --auto-download`

 **Notes on Weights**
 - The LPIPS constructor loads weights from `ulsd_model/models/weights/v0.1/vgg.pth` and a VGG16 backbone from torchvision.
 - If these weights are not present and your environment is offline, use the `--dummy` flag in the script or rely on the provided tests which already stub out weight loading.
+ - If online, you can let the script or the `LPIPS` class download weights automatically by passing `auto_download=True` (or the `--auto-download` flag).
+The default URL targets the official LPIPS repository.

 **Import Path**
 - Tests add the repo root to `sys.path` to import `ulsd_model` without installing.